 Concrete, as a material widely used in modern construction, has long faced the issue of cracking.
 Cracks not only detract from the aesthetics of a building but, more importantly, can compromise the durability and safety of its structure.
-Traditional crack repair methods, such as surface treatment, filling, and grouting, while somewhat effective, have limitations and some chemical agents used may be harmful to the environment.
+Traditional crack repair methods, like surface treatment, filling, and grouting, have limitations and may involve harmful chemical agents.
 In recent years, with the rapid development of biotechnology, microbial repair technology has gradually come into the spotlight.
 This technology leverages the metabolic activities of microorganisms, which can produce inorganic precipitates such as calcium carbonate through microbial mineralization and precipitation, filling cracks and thus repairing concrete cracks.
 Compared to traditional repair methods, microbial repair technology offers advantages such as ease of construction, low cost, and environmental friendliness without pollution.